Los Angeles Free Press: Post-Kunkin era

-The new owners decided to overhaul the Free Press to "reflect [its] original community orientation."
+The paper's new owners, New Way Enterprises, decided to overhaul the Free Press to "reflect [its] original community orientation."
 Following Kunkin, several others in succession took on the role of chief editor.
 At this point, the paper's editorial and production staff comprised 15 people, with a freelance pool of 25 contributors.
 Executive editor Penelope Grenoble — who also served as chief editor in 1974–1975 — also wrote a weekly book column.
 LGBT activist Jeanne Córdova was Human Rights Editor of the Free Press from 1973 to 1976.
 During this period, the paper won two Los Angeles Press Club Awards for Investigative Reporting.

 Eventually, however, the Los Angeles Free Press became little more than a wraparound for sex ads and massage parlors.
 In the summer of 1976 the publishers separated out the sex section and sold it as a stand-alone publication called the Freep.
 This experiment didn't last long, however, as the paper was sold once again in July 1976 to H.A.J., Inc., and a former adult movie performer with no editorial experience came on as chief editor.